account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 //================================================================================================

-13.2 REST API authentication via token =>
+13.2 REST API authentication via token (Token Bearer, String Query)
  #If u use routes in /routes/web.php and have auth middleware { Route::group(['middleware' => 'auth'}, access to Endpoints will be protected by session (request will redirect u to login page) & all is OK, but...if u use /routes/api.php it gonna crash without certain work
  #If u use routes in /routes/api.php and have auth middleware .....
   https://dev.to/grantholle/implementing-laravel-s-built-in-token-authentication-48cf

-  composer require laravel/passport "4.0.3" for L 5.4
+# Middleware => ['auth:api'] in /routes/api.php automatically makes sure to check if access token(User's field{api_token}) is passed, BUT passing the token must be implemented by you (as string query/header in js or php)

 # Built-in Api Route (returns current user) => http://localhost/CLEANSED_GIT_HUB/Laravel_Vue_Blog/public/api/user